over-light/Rust-Full-Stack/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 2. Define the CRUD gRPC service
 3. Prepare Cargo.toml to install dependencies
 4. Make gRPC server with Tonic
-5. Implement gRPC Crud Service with Rust Postgresl
+5. Implement gRPC Crud Service with Rust Postgresql
 6. Use gRPC client to test it
 7. Conclusion

 ---

-I refered and reused some parts of [Official Tonic Guide] to make the working flow of this post be similar to it and help you find this project better.
+I refered and reused some parts of [Official Tonic Guide] to make the working flow of this post be similar to it.
+This will help you find the blog post better.

 <br />